Vikmanatus/fastlane-intellisense/README.md

 - Since webpack addition, the VSCode debugger is unable to set the breakpoints in debug mode

+**UPDATE**: The debugger "works" partially:

+You have to do a refresh for the `server` breakpoints to be attached
 ## 📊 Roadmap

 -  Add debugger support for `Fastfile`